RashmikaReddy/data-512-homework_1/README.md

 # Step 2 Analysis
 # 2.1 Figure showing Maximum Average and Minimum Average articles text.

+We will use the Wikipedia API to obtain pageview data for a specific set of articles.
+This data will be stored in three distinct files: one for mobile access, one for desktop access, and one for cumulative views.

 get_max_min_avg_articles(dataframe): This function takes a DataFrame with article views data, calculates the mean views for each article, and returns DataFrames for articles with the maximum and minimum average views.

 article_grouped = dataframe.groupby('article')['views'].mean().reset_index(): Within the function, the DataFrame is grouped by the 'article' column, and mean views are calculated.